 Get an Octopus Card

 The octopus card can be purchased at the airport or any MTR station.
 The octopus card is a prepaid card that can be used on buses, MTR, and the ferry.
 Octopus Card users get a discounted rate.

 With an octopus card, you just scan your card over the reader and the payment is deducted from your prepaid stored value.

 Getting to and from the Hong Kong International airport couldn’t be any easier.
 The Airport Express is probably the quickest and most direct way to the city, making three stops at Tsing Yi, Kowloon, and Hong Kong Stations in under 24 minutes.

-Taxis are not the cheapest option generally costs HK$225-250 for Kowloon and HK$290-320 for most Hong Kong Island destinations.
+Taxis are not the cheapest option generally cost HK$225-250 for Kowloon and HK$290-320 for most Hong Kong Island destinations.

 Hong Kong Accommodation

 Hotels can cost from HK$150 to HK$1,800.
-Where guesthouses and dorms start as at a much lower price from HK$150, although they may be of lower quality.
+Where guesthouses and dorms start at a much lower price of HK$150, although they may be of lower quality.
 Generally, rooms are usually small and cramp due to the small land space and building structures in Hong Kong.